-Two years after the Macondo well blowout, the debate continued last week at the Offshore Technology Conference in Houston about whether oil and natural gas companies prioritize the the safety and risk management culture on drilling platforms or start-up dates for offshore drilling projects.
+Two years after the Macondo well blowout, the debate continued Monday at the Offshore Technology Conference in Houston over whether oil and natural gas companies prioritize the start-up dates for offshore drilling projects or the safety and risk management culture on drilling platforms.

-Risk and safety management in the offshore was the focus for several of the sessions last week at the world's largest offshore conference, which drew an estimated 89,000 delegates to the nation's energy capital.
+Risk and safety management in the offshore was the focus for the opening session on opening day of the world's largest offshore conference, which is expected to draw more than 70,000 delegates to the nation's energy capital this week.

-Chevron Corp.'s Steve Thurston, vice president of deepwater exploration and production, told a packed auditorium hall last Monday that safety takes top billing for every project.
+Chevron Corp.'s Steve Thurston, vice president of deepwater exploration and production, told the packed auditorium that safety takes top billing for every project.

 "It's clearly getting more costly and taking more time, but I don't think it's necessarily more risky," Thurston said during the panel discussion.
 "The steps that we are taking to reduce risk are more enhanced...We spend more diligence, [practice] more vigilance, more planning and more preparation."